 The best thing about this cheese and mushroom quiche recipe is how quick and easy it is to make.

-See recipe card for quantities.
+See the recipe card at the bottom of this post for full quantities.

-Put half the grated cheese at the bottom of the pie crust, then half the mushrooms layered on top.
-Ladle in half of the milk/cream mixture (if you just slosh it in you'll lose the layers) and then repeat.
-Put back in the oven at a lower temperature of 350F for 40 minutes or until the filling looks set and not too loose when you jiggle it slightly.
+4. Assemble the quiche - put half the grated cheese at the bottom of the pie crust, then half the mushrooms layered on top.
+Ladle in half of the watery ingredients mixture (if you just slosh it in, you'll lose the layers), and then repeat with the remaining cheese and mushrooms.
+Put back in the oven at a lower temperature of 175 C / 350 F for 40 minutes or until the creamy filling looks set and not too loose when you jiggle it slightly.

 Substitutions

-- Crust - use gluten free pie crust to make this dish gluten free
+- Crust - use gluten-free pie crust to make this dish gluten free.

 - Mushrooms - don't like them?
-Use green beans instead
+Use green beans instead.

 Storage